 Before you go on a trip with friends agree to check in with each other about your belongings, especially the important/expensive stuff.
 If you don’t talk about it before you leave, though, your friends could perceive your questions about their stuff as a jab at their life skills, so make sure everyone is on board.
 It could even be kind of fun, like “I’ll show you my passport if you show me yours.”

-Check out my Favorite Travel Gear & Resources Page for my go-to sites, products, and services for travel planning.
+Check out my Travel Resources Page for my go-to sites, products, and services for travel planning.

 If you liked this post, PIN IT!